 For more info head to our Parents page.

 Parents, Family, and Friends of Lesbians and Gays (PFLAG)

-IYG is hosting PFLAG on the third Wednesday of each month at 6:30 (at IYG).
+IYG is hosting PFLAG on the second Wednesday of each month at 6:30 (at IYG).
 Parents from Indy PFLAG will facilitate the group's discussions and provide information.
 This group is open to all parents of youth questioning their sexual orientation whether they attend IYG programs and activities or not.